coreeng/semver-utils/README.md

 Once installed, the `semver` and `semver-git` binaries will be available in your Go bin directory.

+# Prefixed vs. non-prefixed version tags

+Sometimes you want to manage a single authoritative semantic version for an entire repository, sometimes you want to manage multiple semantic version tags for multiple elements within a repository.

+All commands on `semver-git` accept the optional `--prefix` parameter.
+If this parameter is provided, the CLI will search for and create Git tags in the format `<prefix>/v<semver>`.
+If the `--prefix` parameter is omitted, the Git tags searched and created will be in the format `v<semver>`

+The `--prefix` string itself can contain any characters that form a valid Git tag.

+# Usage

+Detailed usage for both CLIs can be found in the [USAGE.md](USAGE.md) file.

 ## `semver` CLI

 Use the `semver` CLI to parse, set, compare, or increment semantic version components.
 For example: